Introduction to DDD Lite: When microservices in Go are not enough

 }

-We should also ensure that we are not breaking any rules inside of our type.
+We should also ensure that we’re not breaking any rules inside our type.

 Bad example: